 Of course, we can’t forget vocabulary!
 There are 9 vocabulary words within The Big Day.
 After learning about the words and their meanings (using the provided cards), students play Word Knock Out.
 Students set up table tents that describe the word with definitions, pictures, synonyms, antonyms, or sentences.
 Students put their boxing glove around their wrist, read the outside of the table tent, identify the word being described, and knock it down to check their work.
 When they knock it down, they open the table tent up and reveal the answer.

-You may even want to tie this theme into your math block.
+You may even want to tie the sports-themed classroom activities into your math block.
 Students can play a game of basketball to practice their data collection and graphing skills.
 Partners get together.
 One holds the bucket.
 One tosses the ball or pom.
 Students collect information about their makes and misses.
 Then they will create a graph based on their data collected.

 Whole Class Graph